 Privacy Notice

-At Grand Reinsurance, we are committed to protecting your privacy and ensuring the security of your personal data.
-This Privacy Notice describes how Grand Reinsurance collects, uses, discloses, retains, and protects your personal data in accordance with the Data Protection Act (DPA) and other relevant laws.
+At Grand Reinsurance Botswana (Pty) Ltd (Hereinafter referred to as, “Grand Re” or “the Company”), we are committed to protecting your privacy and ensuring the security of your personal data.
+This Privacy Notice describes how Grand Re collects, uses, discloses, retains, and protects your personal data in accordance with the Data Protection Act, 2024 (Hereinafter referred to as, “the DPA”) and other relevant laws.

-This Privacy Notice applies to information collected on the Grand Reinsurance website, referred to as our “Website,” and anywhere else this Privacy Notice is posted.
-It also applies to information collected through our digital platforms, services, events, and workshops (collectively, our “Services”).
-This Privacy Notice does not apply to information collected by Grand Reinsurance offline or through any other means not identified here.
+This Privacy Notice applies to information collected through our digital platforms, website, services, events, and workshops.
+It does not apply to information collected by Grand Re offline or through any other means not explicitly identified here.

 Please read this Privacy Notice carefully.
-By accessing our Website or using our Services, you agree to us collecting, storing, and processing your information in accordance with this Privacy Notice.
-This Privacy Notice may change from time to time, and your continued use of the Website or Services after we make changes is deemed acceptance of those changes.
+By accessing our website or using our services, you agree to us collecting, storing, and processing your information in accordance with this Privacy Notice.
+This Privacy Notice may change from time to time, and your continued use of the website or services after we make changes is deemed acceptance of those changes.
 Please check this page periodically for updates to our Privacy Notice.

 1. Who We Are

-Grand Reinsurance is a reinsurance company licensed and regulated by the Non-Bank Financial Institutions Regulatory Authority and operating in Botswana.
-Grand Reinsurance is a member of the BIHL Group, hereinafter referred to as “the Group,” which constitutes key subsidiaries and associates, including Botswana Life, BIFM, BIFM Unit Trusts, and Legal Guard, collectively referred to as “the Group entities.”
-In this Privacy Notice, any reference to “Grand Reinsurance,” “the Group,” or “we” refers to Grand Reinsurance or one or more of its subsidiaries.
+Grand Re is a reinsurance company licensed and regulated by the Non-Bank Financial Institutions Regulatory Authority and operating in Botswana.
+Grand Re is a member of the Masawara Financial Services Cluster (Hereinafter referred to as “the Group”) which constitutes of key subsidiaries and associates, including Grand Reinsurance Zimbabwe, Grand Reinsurance Tanzania, Grand Reinsurance Cameroon and many more collectively referred to as “the Group entities”.
+In this Privacy Notice, any reference to Grand Re refers to Grand Re only.

 2. How We Collect Information

 We collect information in the following ways:

-2.1.
 Directly from you: When you complete a product or service application form electronically.

-2.2.
-Indirectly from you: When you interact with us electronically via our website, apps, or social media channels, including the collection of metadata.
+Indirectly from you: When you interact with us electronically via our website or social media channels, including the collection of metadata.

-2.3.
 Incomplete submissions: When you partially complete or abandon online forms or applications on our website, we may use this information to remind you to complete the process.

-2.4.
-Mandatory data: Where personal data is required to provide you with our services, failure to provide necessary information may result in our inability to deliver the requested services.
+Mandatory data: Where personal data is required to provide you with our services, failure to provide necessary information may result in our inability to deliver the requested services

 3. Collection of Information by Third Parties

-3.1.
-Third-party websites: Owners or administrators of third-party websites linked to the Grand Reinsurance website may collect personal data about you.
-This Privacy Notice does not apply to third-party policies, and we are not responsible for their practices.

-3.2.
-Social networking services: Grand Reinsurance uses services like Facebook, WhatsApp, Instagram, and Twitter to communicate.
+Social networking services: Grand Re uses services like Facebook and LinkedIn to communicate.
 These platforms may collect your personal data for their purposes.
 Please review their privacy policies to understand how they process your information.

 4. What Information We Collect

 The nature of the personal data we collect depends on your relationship with us and the purpose of its collection.
 Common types of personal data include:

-4.1.
 Personal information: Name, identity number, age, gender, date of birth, nationality, occupation, and address.
 For claims, we may collect additional information about the claim and relevant third parties.
 Sensitive health information will only be used in compliance with applicable laws.

-4.2.
 Contact details: Email address, physical address, phone number, and postal address.

-4.3.
-Online information: Cookies, IP addresses, and metadata from our websites, apps, and social media channels.

-4.4.
-Financial information: Payment-related data, income, expenses, assets, liabilities, and other financial details required for our Services.

-4.5.
 Contractual information: Details about reinsurance policies you hold.